Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Related work

 \subsection{Adversarial attack and defense}

-Adversarial attacks fool classification models by adding imperceptible perturbations to input data.
-Many deep models have shown severe vulnerability against adversarial attacks.
-A popular approach to attack classification models is gradient-based optimization of perturbations.
-The fast gradient sign method (FGSM), for instance, obtains an adversarial perturbation from the sign of the gradient of the classification loss function \cite{goodfellow2014explaining}.
-Its iterative version, I-FGSM \cite{kurakin2016adversarial}, is widely used as a strong attack method.
+Many deep models have shown severe vulnerability to adversarial attacks, which fool classification models by perturbing input data.
+A popular approach is gradient-based optimization of perturbations, such as the fast gradient sign method (FGSM) \citep{goodfellow2014explaining} and its iterative version, I-FGSM \citep{kurakin2016adversarial}.
 There exist a few attack methods on action recognition models.
-The sparse attack \cite{wei2019sparse} aims to perturb only a few frames to attack LSTM-based models.
-The flickering attack \cite{pony2021over} changes the overall color of each frame.
-The one frame attack \cite{hwang2021just} inserts a perturbation to only one frame by exploiting the structural vulnerability of the given model.
+The sparse attack \citep{wei2019sparse} aims to perturb only a few frames to attack LSTM-based models.
+The flickering attack \citep{pony2021over} changes the overall color of each frame.
+The one frame attack \citep{hwang2021just} inserts a perturbation to only one frame by exploiting the structural vulnerability of the given model. \citet{li2018adversarial} investigated the problem of applying attacks on real-time video classification systems.

-Several methods to defend adversarial attacks have been developed for object recognition.
-Heuristic approaches include random resizing \cite{xie2018mitigating}, JPEG compression \cite{dziugaite2016study}, bit depth reduction \cite{xu2018detecting}, etc. However, these tend to fail against powerful attacks.
-Recently, defense methods that can theoretically certify robustness have been studied.
-Randomized smoothing \cite{cohen2019certified} adds random noise to images.
-Denoised smoothing \cite{salman2020denoised} removes noise from attacked images.
+Several defense methods have been developed for object recognition.
+Heuristic approaches include random resizing \citep{xie2018mitigating}, JPEG compression \citep{dziugaite2016study}, etc. Recently, defense methods that theoretically certify robustness have been studied, such as randomized smoothing \citep{cohen2019certified} and denoised smoothing \citep{salman2020denoised}.

-However, there is a lack of attempts to develop defense methods for action recognition models.
-To our best knowledge, the proposed method in this paper is the first to defend action recognition models against adversarial attacks.
+A few studies suggested adversarial defense methods for action recognition models. \citet{anand2020adversarial} applied local gradient smoothing to an adversarial patch attack on optical flow-based action recognition models.
+MultiBN \citep{lo2021defending} is a batch normalization method for improving the robustness of the models.
+However, MultiBN needs additional training, while video-based models are hard to train due to the high computational complexity.
+In addition, these studies did not consider recent state-of-the-art models.